neil-edelman/boxes/doc/trie.md

 <code>static &lt;PT&gt;remit <strong>&lt;T&gt;trie_match</strong>(const struct &lt;T&gt;trie *const <em>trie</em>, const char *const <em>string</em>)</code>

 Looks at only the index of `trie` for potential `string` \(can both be null\) matches\.
 Does not access the string itself, thus will ignore the bits that are not in the index\.
-If may not have a null, the `result` is stuck as a pointer on the end and a `trie_result` is returned\.
+If may not have a null, the `remit` is stuck as a pointer on the end and a `trie_result` is returned\.

  * Return:
    A candidate match for `string` or null\.